neutron-org/neutron/x/coinfactory/README.md

 **State Modifications:**
 - Safety check the following
-  - Check that the denom minting is created via `tokenfactory` module
+  - Check that the denom minting is created via `coinfactory` module
   - Check that the sender of the message is the admin of the denom
 - Mint designated amount of tokens for the denom via `bank` module